 Termination Benefits for Messrs.
-Lewis, Madhavan, Pan and Joiner Under our RIF Policy
+Lewis, Madhavan and Pan Under our RIF Policy

-As of December 31, 2019, no employment agreement or contract of any kind existed between us and Messrs.
-Lewis, Madhavan, Pan or Joiner.
+As of December 31, 2020, no employment agreement or contract of any kind existed between us and Messrs.
+Lewis, Madhavan or Pan.
 However, as discussed above, Messrs.
-Lewis, Madhavan and Pan would have been entitled to benefits under our RIF Policy as of December 31, 2019 if a RIF Policy Triggering Event had occurred on that date.
-A RIF Policy Triggering Event could not occur for Mr. Joiner as he retired from the Bank at the end of 2019.
+Lewis, Madhavan and Pan would have been entitled to benefits under our RIF Policy as of December 31, 2020 if a RIF Policy Triggering Event had occurred on that date.
 The severance benefit provided under the RIF Policy is based upon an employee's status (nonexempt, exempt, officer or senior officer), length of service (including, in the case of Messrs.
 Madhavan and Pan, their service with the Federal Home Loan Bank of Chicago pursuant to our standard FHLBank System transfer procedures) and base salary at the time of termination, subject to certain minimum and maximum amounts.
 In no event may the severance benefit paid to any senior officer under the RIF Policy exceed an amount equal to one year's base salary plus the continuation of certain employee benefits for a one-year period.
 In addition, employees are entitled to receive a lump sum payment for any accrued and unused vacation.